Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

-The theory derived above can be extended to any band of the guided-mode resonances by simply replacing the index $-1$ in equation~(\ref{eq:GRdisp-perturb}) with $m$, the band folding index of GR$_n^m$.
-The index $n$ is determined by the unperturbed waveguide mode from which the resonance originates.
-The interaction between bulk Bloch waves $\psi_0$ and $\psi_m$ leads to the coupling between FP$_l$ and GR$_n^m$ modes, where $l$ and $n$ denote the number of nodes along the $z$-direction, and $l \equiv n \ (\mathrm{mod}\ 2)$, indicating that these two modes share the same symmetry under the $\sigma_h$ mirror operation.
+The theory derived above can be extended to any band of the guided-mode resonances by simply replacing the index $-1$ in equation~(\ref{eq:GRdisp-perturb}) with $m$, the band-folding index of GR$_n^m$.
+The index $n$ is determined using the unperturbed waveguide mode from which the resonance originates.
+The interaction between the bulk Bloch waves $\psi_0$ and $\psi_m$ leads to the coupling between the FP$_l$ and GR$_n^m$ modes, where $l$ and $n$ denote the number of nodes along the $z$-direction, and $l \equiv n \ (\mathrm{mod}\ 2)$, indicating that these two modes share the same symmetry under the $\sigma_h$ mirror operation.
 Some special cases may require separate treatment when the two-band model is insufficient.
-For example, if the first Fourier component of the perturbation $\varepsilon(x)$ vanishes, i.e., $\langle 0 | \varepsilon | {-1} \rangle = 0$, the coefficient $u_{{-1},0}$ in the wavefunction expansion of equation~(\ref{eq:Blochfunc}) also vanishes~\cite{lee2021metasurfaces}.
-This results in the decoupling of FP and GR modes, such as FP$_2$ and GR$_0^{-1}$.
-In such cases, estimating $\omega''$ requires including second- or higher-order corrections in perturbation theory.
+For example, if the first Fourier component of the perturbation $\varepsilon(x)$ vanishes, i.e. $\langle 0 | \varepsilon | {-1} \rangle = 0$, the coefficient $u_{{-1},0}$ in the wavefunction expansion of equation~(\ref{eq:Blochfunc}) also vanishes~\cite{lee2021metasurfaces}.
+This results in the decoupling of the FP and GR modes, such as FP$_2$ and GR$_0^{-1}$.
+In such cases, the estimation of $\omega''$ requires the inclusion of second- or higher-order corrections in the perturbation theory.
 Another case involves the effect of a substrate.
-The breaking of $x$--$y$ mirror symmetry can induce coupling between modes of opposite parity, such as FP$_1$ and GR$_0^{-1}$~\cite{lee2020bound}.
-Nevertheless, these special cases can still be addressed by incorporating the appropriate interaction terms within the framework of equation~(\ref{eq:GRdisp-2modes}).
+The breaking of the $x$-$y$ mirror symmetry can induce coupling between modes of opposite parity, such as FP$_1$ and GR$_0^{-1}$.~\cite{lee2020bound}.
+Nevertheless, these special cases can also be addressed within our framework.
+For example, in supplementary section 1, the case with a substrate is treated.
+Due to the $\sigma_h$ symmetry breaking, the upward and downward propagating Bloch waves become linearly independent, leading to a doubled dimension of Hilbert space, as well as a doubled number of scattering channels.
+However, the underlying principle remains unchanged: the minimal Hilbert space dimension is still determined solely by the number of propagating bulk Bloch waves, which includes both the upward and downward propagating Bloch waves.

 Let us take the GR$_1^{-1}$ band in figure~\ref{fig:accidental BIC and dual FP}(a) as an example.
 It intersects with the FP$_3$ mode (blue dashed line), near which the interaction between FP$_3$ and GR$_1^{-1}$ is significantly enhanced, allowing the formation of a BIC~\cite{hu2022global}.
-By definition, a BIC should have a real-valued eigenfrequency, and the imaginary part of the eigenfrequency obtained from equation~(\ref{eq:dw-2band-1}) should vanish:
+By definition, a BIC should have a real-valued eigenfrequency, and the imaginary part of the eigenfrequency obtained from equation~(\ref{eq:dw-2band-1}) should vanish, as follows: